 Bad Argument #30).
 “Stephanie’s story.”

-Personal anecdotes are completely and totally meaningless.
+Personal anecdotes are completely and totally worthless for establishing causation.
 Again, the fact that someone died months, weeks, or even days after a vaccination does not prove that the vaccine was the cause (i.e., these are post hoc ergo propter hoc fallacies).
 Further, if we are going to allow personal anecdotes, then I can easily counter stories like these with the stories of me, my three siblings, my wife, my wife’s brother, all nine of my cousins, and all of my friends, none of whom have had serious reactions to vaccines.
 We have to rely on carefully controlled studies, not anecdotes (details here).

 Bad Argument #31).
 “And I couldn’t resist throwing in some celebrities who do not vaccinate their kids or at least question the effectiveness and safety of vaccines: Mayim Bialik (Amy Farah-Fowler from Big Bang Theory)”